particle-iot/docs/src/content/getting-started/integrations/webhook-demo.md

 You cannot chain webhooks.
 In other words, if you create a webhook that has an event name corresponding to a response topic (hook-response), it will never be triggered.
 This is done to prevent loops, which could easily get out of control causing excessive data operations and server load.

+**Security**

+To help secure your webhook:

+- Be sure you are using https (TLS/SSL encrypted).
+- Use a valid SSL certificate from a known provider (not a self-signed certificate).
+- Including a `Authorization` header in the webhook with a pre-shared random key can make your connection more secure if you also check it in your server.

 {{collapse op="end"}}

 ### Test webhook

 {{> webhook-demo-test }}

+{{collapse op="start" label="Tell me more about testing a webhook"}}
+This is similar, but not the same, as the **Test** button in the console.

+This publishes and event using the Particle cloud API, but it includes simulated data, similar to what the device firmware below sends.

+When you use the API to create an event, the source Device ID is "api" instead of an actual Device ID.
+You cannot simulate sending from a Device ID using the API.
+This is intentional to prevent being able to spoof data from a device.
+{{collapse op="end"}}

 ### Explainer